 Do you use heavy metal mordants?

-*A few bits of metal scraps, like washers, nails and copper pennies, are used in my Eco-Dye Workshop.
-Although not used in any amount to cause concern, safe handling is always emphasized and practiced.
+*A few bits of metal, like nails or copper pennies, are sometimes used in my Eco-Dye panels.
+Safe handling is always emphasized and practiced.

+I primarily dye organic sateen, linen, cotton-linen and silk.
 Once you touch these sumptuous fabrics, I believe you'll agree they're second to none in their softness and how they take natural dyes.
-Making the commitment to use certified organic cottons for quilts and garments used by the people we love is an easy choice.
-Using only organic cotton grown in the United States, and milled in the US when possible, has a positive affect on our US economy, and I decided from the start to be a part of that chain.
-Through much experimentation, I've chosen the best fabrics to use in the making of my quilts, sheets and garments.
-To make these gorgeous, luxurious fabrics available to quilters and sewers is exciting.
-I hope you'll be as thrilled to stitch any of my fabrics as I am to prepare them for you!
+Using organic cotton grown in the United States, and milled in the US when possible, has a positive affect on our US economy, and when I began my business I decided to be a part of that chain.
+To make these gorgeous, luxurious fabrics available to quilters and fiber enthusiasts is exciting.
+I hope you'll be as thrilled to stitch my fabrics as I am to prepare them for you!
 Please share what you make with any of my fabrics.
-I'd love to see! #stitchingenchantment
+I'd love to see! #tierneybarden

 How do I care for my naturally dyed fabrics?

 All of my fabrics are machine wash and dry.
 As with any naturally dyed fabric, and especially a handmade piece, placing the finished piece away from direct sunlight is best.
 If you've made a quilt, rotating it from display/use to storage every few months is recommended to ensure your heirloom lives a long, beautiful life!

 My dye and design processes are ultimately about you and your experience.
 I’m happy to answer questions - simply drop me a line.
 I'd love to hear from you. firstname.lastname@example.org